wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 The last data structure is a block allocation table, which uses bitmaps to indicate block being busy or not.
 Since a block can be mapped anywhere on the device, this map is consulted when a new block is to be written, and deduplication could not find a duplicated block.

+The last contribution of the paper is based on the below invariant.
+At any moment in the runtime, for any address X, either the address mapping table entry of X is unused, or the inverse mapping is unused.
+Recall that the address mapping table maps block address into its storage address, if there is remapping, while the inverse mapping table maps the storage address to the hash table entry (if there is a valid block).
+For entry X, there are two cases.
+If X has been remapped to a new location, the mapping table entry of X is occupied and cannot be used for other purposes.
+The inverse mapping, however, must be valid, because the cache block to be written here has been remapped.